This page is designed to answer the following questions:

 All staff should receive regular supervision irrespective of their employment hours so that they have a safe place to offload, report their concerns and discuss their performance.
 Formal supervision is a legal requirement under Regulation 18 of the Health and Social Care Act 2008 (Regulated Activities) Regulations 2014 and should always be recorded to evidence compliance and hold both team members and managers accountable for what has been agreed.

 Therefore, systems must be in place to record, store and retrieve supervision records.
-These systems should allow only authorised persons access to supervision records to respect the confidentiality of each employee.
+These systems should allow only an authorised person access to supervision records to respect the confidentiality of each employee.
 In addition, you will have a written policy and procedure for the supervision process, which all managers will be expected to follow.

 Coaching and mentoring opportunities can be an important part of continuing professional development (CPD) within an organisation.
-As well as providing a channel of support to team members, they can also be used to share knowledge and experiences as well as promoting learning opportunities.
+As well as providing a channel of support to team members, they can also be used to share knowledge and experiences as well as promote learning opportunities.

 If your organisation has a coaching/mentoring program or intends to initiate one, information systems must be established to record and monitor their efficacy.
 This will usually be recorded within an individual’s CPD file, but feedback from staff that have been involved in the program can also be used to assess performance.
 This record will also be used to evidence the team member’s training and development over time.